tenaciousR/Lyric-Analysis/README.md

 The open and read CSV file will contain the following fields:

-* |'index'| : Numbered value of song within the entire dataset
+* `index` : Numbered value of song within the entire dataset
 | `renders` |